Bojinka plot: Discovery and termination

 Fariscal was later depicted in the 2006 docudrama The Path to 9/11, in which US agencies in the script gave her much credit.
-An actress portrays her in the Mayday episode "Bomb on Board."
+An actress portrays her in the Mayday episode "Bomb on Board".
 The widow of a slain police officer, she had spent 17 years as a homemaker before enrolling in the police department in 1977.
 She became well known in her home nation, which awarded her the equivalent of 33,222 pesos ($700) and a trip to Taiwan.
-The CIA awarded her a certificate reading "In recognition of your personal outstanding efforts and co-operation."
+The CIA awarded her a certificate reading "In recognition of your personal outstanding efforts and co-operation".
 Her decision to investigate the fire was key to disrupting the plot and forcing Yousef to flee.

 Evidence in Room 603

 When the officers returned to Suite 603 at 2:30 a.m. on January 7, they found street maps of Manila with routes plotting the papal motorcade, a rosary, a photograph of the pontiff, bibles, crucifixes, papal confessions, and priest clothing, including robes and collars.
 This collection of objects and a phone message from a tailor reminding the occupant that "the cassock was ready to be tried on," along with the fact of the Pope's impending visit, were enough for Police Major Francisco F. Bautista to infer that an assassination plot had been interrupted.
 A search warrant was granted by 4:00 a.m. on January 7.

-More chemicals, such as gallons of sulfuric acid, picric acid, nitric acid, glycerin, acetone, sodium chlorate, nitrobenzoyl, ammonia, silver nitrate, methanamine, and ANFO were found.
+More chemicals, such as gallons of sulfuric acid, picric acid, nitric acid, glycerin, acetone, sodium chlorate, nitrobenzene, ammonia, silver nitrate, methenamine, and ANFO were found.
 Several cans of gasoline and two large Welch's grape juice bottles containing nitroglycerin were found.
 Equipment such as thermometers, graduated cylinders, large cooking kettles, funnels, fuses, filters, soldering irons, beakers, mortars, pestles, different electronic fusing systems, timers, switches, and circuit breakers were found.
 Also discovered in the search was a finished remote-controlled brass pipe bomb, as well as another pipe bomb that was about to be packed.
 The apartment also contained a chemistry textbook and chemical dictionary, a Time magazine with the cover story on international terrorism, as well as a pharmacy receipt and bottle of contact lens solution.
-In a cupboard under the sink, a finished time bomb and other Casio watches were found.
+In a cupboard under the sink, a finished time bomb and other Casio F-91W watches were found.

 The most conclusive piece of evidence found was a manual written in Arabic on how to build a liquid bomb.

 Stacks of 12 false passports, including Norwegian, Afghan, Saudi, and Pakistani were also found in the apartment.
 Investigators found a business card from Mohammed Jamal Khalifa; Saeed apparently possessed five telephone numbers from Khalifa.
-Investigators also found phone numbers for Rose Masquera, Mohammed's girlfriend.
+Investigators also found telephone numbers for Rose Masquera, Mohammed's girlfriend.